by Lin Yangchen

 The microscope was configured for Nomarski interference contrast, which extracts high-resolution detail from transparent unstained biological material.
 The optical wizardry starts with the polarization of light rays into two orthogonal directions by a compound prism made up of two birefringent crystals of materials such as quartz or calcite.
 The differently polarized rays are deliberately passed through the specimen at a slight offset from each other.
 On exit from the specimen they are rotated to the same direction of polarization, and aligned so that there is no more offset.
 At this moment, rays that passed through adjacent points in the specimen undergo interference.
 If the adjacent points were of different density or topography, the destructive or constructive interference will darken or brighten that location in the image relative to cases where adjacent points did not differ.

-Photomicrographs were taken with a Nikon DS-Ri2, which has a 35 mm-format full-frame complementary metal-oxide-semiconductor sensor.
+Photomicrographs were taken with a Nikon DS-Ri2, which has a 35-mm-format full-frame complementary metal-oxide-semiconductor sensor.
 Camera white balance was calibrated to the halogen light source.
 Where necessary, the extended-depth-of-field algorithm in NIS-Elements software was used for motorized focus stacking at sub-micrometer scale.
-See the paper section
+See the fibre analysis section

 The "Large Micron Collider", a state-of-the-art Nikon Ni-E almost 100cm high, bombarding a small sample of fibres with high-energy photons traveling at the speed of light.
-At the top of the superstructure is a full-frame 35 mm-format CMOS detector (Nikon DS-Ri2).
+At the top of the superstructure is the full-frame 35-mm-format camera.
 The brown bottle contains high-viscosity, low-autofluorescence immersion oil of refractive index 1.515 (23° C), specifically formulated for Nikon objectives.
 The conical flask dispenses 100% ethanol for dissolving the oil after use.

 I am grateful to Benedict Sim, Ernest Cheah, Clement Khaw and Goh Wah Ing for discussions and technical assistance, and to the Nikon Imaging Centre